• ANTIBIOTIC PREMEDICATION

 • ORAL CANCER

 ANTIBIOTIC PREMEDICATIONFor decades, the American Heart Association (AHA) recommended that patients with certain heart conditions take antibiotics shortly before dental treatment.
 The AHA’s latest guidelines were published in its scientific journal, Circulation, in April 2007 and there is good news: the AHA recommends that most of these patients no longer need short-term antibiotics as a preventive measure before their dental treatment.

 NOTE: Only a physician or dentist can make the decision to no longer require the premedication and people who have a compromised immune system and heart or joint issues will most likely STILL require premedication.
 In addition, there are NO recommended changes in the indication for patients with a total joint replacement.
-At HomeCare Dental, we can write an order for the needed medication or conveniently dispense the appropriate antibiotic from medication that we bring along to every appointment
+At HomeCare Dentists, we can write an order for the needed medication or conveniently dispense the appropriate antibiotic from medication that we bring along to every appointment.

 BLEACHINGThe desire for a brighter smile with whiter teeth is very strong, and tooth bleaching safely lightens the color of the teeth, lasting for up to five years.
 The most effective and safest method of tooth bleaching is dentist-supervised.
 We can take impressions for lab fabricated custom trays or, using our specialized portable operatory, safely apply chairside quick bleach with office level suction and air-water rinsing.